 “It’s frozen and flown in from Texas,” he said, washing a bite down with his trademark vodka.
 “Let’s make some arrangements to source the beef around here from your ranch.”

 “Sure, what are the tastes for meat on this base.”

-A Saburian waiter had come to take away their dinner plates.
-Campbell recalled the assortment of help his mother had hired when he was growing up..
+The Saburian waiter had come to take away their dinner plates, reminding him of the assortment of help his mother had hired when he was growing up..
 There was Delia, the zany housekeeper.
 She would pick him up from tennis lessons at the club.

 “Chemicals,” she would scold and made him throw out all his candy and soda before starting the car.